Nucleus .Net Core CMS

 Each module setting consists of a SettingName and a SettingValue.
 Module setting values are limited to 512 characters and are stored in the database as a string.
 The ModuleSettingsExtensions Set and Get methods automatically convert your settings to and from Boolean, Double, Enum, Guid, DateTime and int types automatically.
 By convention, setting names are in the form modulename:valuename.

-This example is from the SiteMap module.
+This example is from the SiteMap module (source code).
 Code which does not demonstrate saving or retrieving module settings has been removed for brevity.

 using System;